 As a student, staff or faculty member and member of the campus community, you may receive a disclosure of sexual violence.
 It is normal to feel nervous or uncomfortable about receiving a disclosure.
-People most often first disclose to people they trust, not because you are an expert.
-In fact, you don't have to be an expert to be supportive.
+People typically disclose to someone they trust, not because that person is an expert.
+You don't have to be an expert to be supportive.

 We have provided some key suggestions below.
-For more detailed information on providing a supportive response to a disclosure, see our Helping Someone Who Has Been Sexually Assaulted and Resources for Responding to a Disclosure of Sexual Assault guide (PDF), which we encourage all community members to read.
+For more detailed information on providing a supportive response to a disclosure, see our Helping Someone Who Has Experienced Sexual Violence and Resources for Responding to a Disclosure of Sexual Assault guide (PDF), which we encourage all community members to read.

-Offer supports that they have expressed they want to access and assist them in contacting those resources or be with them when they do it.
+Offer supports that they have expressed they want to access and assist them in contacting those resources or offer to be with them when they do it.

 Please note: If they have recently been assaulted and wish to receive medical care or have forensic evidence collected for a police investigation: